sensible-hq/sensible-docs/readme-sync/v0/welcome/6000 - author.md

 hidden: false
 ---

-This topic describes how to choose between SenseML and Sensible Instruct for authoring an extraction configuration that you can use to extract data from a set of similar documents.
+This topic describes how to choose between SenseML and Sensible Instruct for extracting data from a set of similar documents.

 **Note** If you If the documents you want to extract from are listed in the Sensible configuration library, you can use our out-of-the-box support and author tweaks as necessary TODO link.